Skip to content

 RBLNServe (Model Server)

 RBLN SDK offers a model serving framework called RBLNServe, which provides RBLN model inference services using RBLN NPUs through REST and gRPC protocols.
-With RBLNServe, users do not need to manually employ RBLN runtime libraries.
+With RBLNServe, users do not need to manually employ RBLN Runtime libraries.
 Instead, users can run inferences through web-based interfaces, simplifying integration with other web services.

 Installation